BaronKhan/VoiceRecognitionRPG/system-design.md

 - "use audio to phone dan"
 - "make a call to dan" - sentence mapping
 - "make an audio call to dan" - sentence mapping
-- "call dan and fred with video" - needs multiple targets
+- "call dan and fred with video" - needs multiple targets (won't work)
 - Add call to possible targets during call
 - "stop call"
 - "finish the call"
 - "hang up [the call]"
 - "hang up the call with dan"
+- Need to add ability to ask for more input from actions

 TODO
 -----------------

+- Need to add weightings to the synonyms
+- Add settings control for synonyms
 - Add match ignore code to target and context
 - Use different similarity methods for action, target and context